Skip to table of contents

 Further information and forms are found on the OUHSC Office of Risk Management website.

-The OUHSC Honors Program offers academically superior undergraduate students the opportunity to enroll in specially-designed courses that lead to a degree with Honors, High Honors, or Highest Honors.
+The OU Honors Program offers academically superior undergraduate students the opportunity to enroll in specially-designed courses that lead to a degree with Honors, High Honors, or Highest Honors.

-Students should contact the OUHSC department in which they are enrolled and the OU Norman Honors College for program requirements.
+Students should contact the OU Health Sciences department in which they are enrolled and the OU Norman Honors College for program requirements.
 Some intercampus enrollment may be required to satisfy the requirements of the Honors College.

 Title IX prohibits discrimination on the basis of sex – including pregnancy, parenting, and all related conditions in educational programs and activities receiving Federal funding.

-Details of the OUHSC Policy can be located on the Sexual Misconduct, website and/or by contacting the OUHSC Associate Title IX Coordinator or the Sexual Misconduct Office at OU Norman, as listed below.
+Details of the OU Health Sciences policy can be located on the Sexual Misconduct, website and/or by contacting the OU Health Sciences Associate Title IX Coordinator or the Sexual Misconduct Office at OU Norman, as listed below.

 CONTACT